hakbar0/cinema-tickets/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. cd ./cinema-tickets.javascript
-3. Install the necessary dependencies using `npm install`.
+4. Install the necessary dependencies using `npm install`.
-4. Run the tests using `npm test`.
+5. Run the tests using `npm test`.

 ## Tests